inclement/Pyonic-interpreter/README.rst

 PyDE
 ====

-An experimental Python IDE for mobile devices.
+An experimental Python IDE for mobile devices, written in Python.
 PyDE currently consists of a single interpreter window.
 Future targets include support for multiple interpreters, different kinds of Python tasks (app threads, background services), and editing/running Python files.

 PyDE uses `Kivy <https://kivy.org/#home>`__ for its gui, and runs on Android using `python-for-android